What is AI governance?

 Why is AI governance important?

-When you introduce AI into core business functions – such as candidate screening, customer support or employee performance evaluations – you create scenarios where automated decisions could impact people’s careers and well-being.
-Influenced by their training data, AI systems may inadvertently disadvantage certain groups or violate privacy laws, risking your company facing regulatory scrutiny, employee dissatisfaction or negative press.
+When you introduce AI into core business functions – such as candidate screening, customer support or employee performance evaluations – you create scenarios where automated decisions may influence employee experiences or workflows.
+Influenced by their training data, AI systems may produce inconsistent or unexpected results if not monitored.

 Examples of AI governance